tjchaill/E07a-Save-and-Load/README.md

+I am excited to see how this function and others can be used to save and load in my own projects.
+I believe I added the -3 value in the right place, but I apologize if I did not.

 # E07a-Save-and-Load

 This is an opportunity for you to practice the simplest form of saving state in Godot, saving to a config file.